zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-rainbow.md

 Unfortunately, there is no proper documentation available for this library.

 ## Limitations

 Current limitations:

 - There is no support for composite key mapping.
-- Identity column name for all tables must be called **Id**.
+- The identity column name for all tables must be called **Id**.

 ## Support

-This library is supported on a regular basis and you will get your answers within next few days. <a href="https://github.com/StackExchange/Dapper/issues">https://github.com/StackExchange/Dapper/issues</a>
+This library is supported regularly and you will get your answers within the next few days. <a href="https://github.com/StackExchange/Dapper/issues">https://github.com/StackExchange/Dapper/issues</a>